 In his book Return to Nature: The Five Pillars of Healing, alternate healer Jon Burras explains the real reason for more adolescent girls developing scoliosis than boys.

 Girls go through more significant bodily changes, the puberty experience is present for everyone to see.
-Developing breasts are the cause of grief for many young girls.
+Developing breasts is the cause of grief for many young girls.
 Having to deal with unwanted sexual attention and sexual predators in one’s own family can abort the natural development of a girl.
 The only defense is contorting and hiding one’s body.

 For me, my sexual development was marred by a lecherous uncle.
 What further aggravated my distress was his wife accusing me of trying to seduce him.
-Which was totally false and evil but I was unable to defend myself.
+Which was false and evil but I was unable to defend myself.
 The feeling that I am bad, I am responsible made me hide my breasts and growing body.

-Twisting my body and trying to force it to remain small was the only way to protect myself, an innocent 12-year old coping with the grief of a mother’s loss, an abusive father, an incestuous cousin, an aggressive brother and a generally hostile environment.
+Twisting my body and trying to force it to remain small was the only way to protect myself, an innocent 12-year-old coping with the grief of a mother’s loss, an abusive father, an incestuous cousin, an aggressive brother, and a generally hostile environment.

-We live in a culture where women’s bodies are often treated as objects to be glared at, it is no wonder why so many young girls are hesitant to go through this rite of passage.
+“We live in a culture where women’s bodies are often treated as objects to be glared at, it is no wonder why so many young girls are hesitant to go through this rite of passage.
 As nature pushes a girl up and out, her traumatized mind holds her back and down.
-Her spine has to go somewhere so it curves due to natures’ forces pushing against it.
+Her spine has to go somewhere so it curves due to nature’s forces pushing against it.

 4) Girls Are Expected To Behave/ Be Nice, Suppress Feelings

 From birth, girls are conditioned to be nice and good.
-We are supposed to to be obedient and polite, behave like ladies and not raise our voices, no matter what.
+We are supposed to to be obedient and polite, behave like ladies, and not raise our voices, no matter what.

 As children, when we experience adults using their power over us in a harmful way we don’t have many options.
 We cannot fight someone much bigger than us.
-Nor can we escape, we are dependent on our family emotionally, physically and financially.
+Nor can we escape, we are dependent on our family emotionally, physically, and financially.

 The primitive brain makes a rapid calculation of the odds and defaults to ‘freeze.’
 If this happens often enough, freezing becomes our hard-wired response.
-Frozen or aborted responses to trauma lead to suppression of traumatic memories.
-Emotions of shame, helplessness, rage, which we were unable to express or act upon, get locked in our right brain.
+Frozen or aborted responses to trauma lead to the suppression of traumatic memories.
+Emotions of shame, helplessness, and rage, which we were unable to express or act upon, get locked in our right brain.
 The Apparently Normal Part (ANP), the logical left hemisphere attends to daily functioning while the Emotional Part (EP), the emotional right hemisphere gets frozen in trauma.

 We carry on and pretend all is fine, blocking out painful memories and pretending all is well.
 We stop being our true selves, it’s the only way to survive.